Finland under Swedish rule: Finland as part of the Kalmar Union

-The community under the union times
+Community under the union times

 The frälse and the clergy formed the leading political group under the union times.
 Finland's own frälse only rarely ruled over larger slottslän, which were mostly ruled by Swedes or Danes, sometimes even German-born men, who had however lived in Finland for decades.
 The Finnish frälse was mostly responsible for the lower government, military duty and especially justice.
 The most significant duties in the church were also assigned to sons of the Finnish frälse under the union times.
 However, peasants could also participate in the activities of different courts and have an effect in political decisions, such as the election of the king.

-Apart from Turku and Viborg, cities under union times were small, and numbered very few.
+Apart from Turku and Viipuri (Viborg), cities under union times were small, and numbered very few.
 As such, foreign trade was modest.
-Even Viborg could not compete with Reval (Tallinn) as the centre of Russian trade.
+Even Viipuri could not compete with Reval (Tallinn) as the centre of Russian trade.
 Domestic trade was economically more significant than foreign trade.

 Under the union times, the Finnish government was reorganised to help the economic situation.
 In 1405, hundreds of farms had their tax exemption status revoked.
 With this, the foundation for systematic agricultural taxing was created.
 The crown attempted to raise tax income also by settler activities: farming fields caused tax income, whereas work in the wilderness did not.
 Tax income could be raised by dealing out wilderness areas for permanent population.
 In 1409, Turku started minting its own money, which had a different value than the money used in the rest of Sweden.
 They were örtugs made of silver and six penny coins.
 In 1407, Finland got its own supreme court, the Turku land court, which was also given governmental powers.
 The leaders of Finland could now decide on their country's matters in their own meetings.